 Fellow blogger and Shakespeare fan, Alan Peat, (@alanpeat) was a bit bored one day and decided for his 50th birthday to tweet all of Shakespeare’s plays in 50 tweets or less (not in one day, cuz, that’d be a bit crazy).
 So, he knocked out his first “Shakestweet”, Henry V.

-That leads to my thoughts on another Shakespeare lesson plan, the ShakesTweet.
-What a great way to … Continue reading
+That leads to my thoughts on another Shakespeare lesson plan, the ShakesTweet. … Continue reading

 What a great “day in the life” experience!
 Being a kid and working at Shakespeare’s home for the day!!!
 I recently came across this a great little article out of the UK about some kids learning about the world of “work and decision making”.
 But, what really hit my mind, was that they were in charge of the adults learning about Shakespeare.